In Apple TV’s ‘Morning Show,’ women rebel, men misbehave

 Series executive producer Michael Ellenberg began work on what became “The Morning Show” before #MeToo, saying he was intrigued by “what it means to be a woman in media” and specifically a woman with power in the morning network realm.
 He found the “authentic, precise” details he needed in journalist Brian Stelter’s 2013 nonfiction book, “Top of the Morning: Inside the Cutthroat World of Morning TV.”

-Ellenberg optioned the book, Aniston and Witherspoon were attached and Kerry Ehrin (“Friday Night Lights,” ”Bates Motel”) was brought in as writer and showrunner (Stelter, a former reporter with The New York Times and now with CNN, is a consultant-writer).
+Ellenberg optioned the book, Aniston and Witherspoon were attached and Kerry Ehrin (“Friday Night Lights,” ”Bates Motel”) was brought in as writer and showrunner (Stelter, a former reporter with The New York Times and now with CNN, is a consulting producer).
 Leder said the drama from a nearly all-female slate of executive producers — including Aniston and Reese — is at its core about the relationship between Alex and Bradley.

 The two are “colliding at a certain point in their lives,” Leder said, with Alex at “a plateau where ageism is starting to hit, and Bradley being this character who’s trying to make her mark, and what can these two women give each other?”